offconvex/offconvex.github.io/_posts/2020-10-21-intrinsicLR.md

 **Figure 3**.
 Stochastic Weight Averaging improves the test accuracy of ResNet trained with SGD on CIFAR10. **Left:** Test accuracy. **Right:** Pairwise distance between parameters from different epochs.

-Actually [Izmailov et al., 2018](https://arxiv.org/abs/1803.05407) already noticed the implication that SWA rules out that SGD as a diffusion process is mixing to a unique global equilibrium.
+Actually [Izmailov et al., 2018](https://arxiv.org/abs/1803.05407) already noticed the implication that SWA rules out that SGD is a diffusion process which mixes to a unique global equilibrium.
 They suggested instead that perhaps the trajectory of SGD could be well-approximated by a multivariate Ornstein-Uhlenbeck (OU) process around the *local minimizer* $W^ * $, assuming the loss surface is locally strongly convex.
 As the corresponding stationary is multi-dimensional Gaussian, $N(W^ *, \Sigma)$, around the local minimizer, $W^ *$, this explains why SWA helps to reduce the training loss.

 However, we note that ([Izmailov et al., 2018](https://arxiv.org/abs/1803.05407))'s suggestion is also refuted by the fact that we can show $\ell_2$ distance between weights from epochs $T$ and $T+\Delta$ monotonically increases with $\Delta$ for every $T$ (See Figure 3), while $ \mathbf{E} [ \| W_ T-W_ {T+\Delta} \|^2]$ should converge to the constant $2Tr[\Sigma]$ as $T, \Delta \to +\infty$ in the OU process.
 This suggests that all these weights are correlated, unlike the hypothesized OU process.